The highest-paid Victoria's Secret models who have ruled the runway

 Besides VS, Lima has walked the ramp for brands like Versace, Balmain, Givenchy, Louis Vuitton, Prada and Christian Dior.
 She has also been the brand ambassador for Sportmax, Marc Jacobs fragrances, Puma, Maybelline and IWC watches.

-According to Celebrity Net Worth, Adriana Lima’s net worth is USD 95 million, as of July 2023.
+According to Celebrity Net Worth, Adriana Lima’s net worth is USD 95 million (INR 789 crore approx.), as of July 2023.
 She married NBA player Marko Jaric and shares three children.
 However, they split in 2016.
 Lima is currently dating Andre Lemmers, CEO of an entrainment company, with whom she has a son.

 Heidi Klum

 Heidi Klum ranks second on the list of the highest-paid Victoria’s Secret models of all time.
-After a USD 300,000 contract with New York’s Metropolitan Models in 1993, the German model came on board in 1998.
+After a USD 300,000 (INR 2 crore approx.) contract with New York’s Metropolitan Models in 1993, the German model came on board in 1998.
 Ever since, she has built an impressive portfolio of films and reality TV shows, besides her modelling career.

 In 2008, Klum reportedly reworked her contract.
-The new agreement gave her USD 3.8 million per annum, and during her VS stint, she wore three fantasy bras.
+The new agreement gave her USD 3.8 million (INR 31 crore approx.) per annum, and during her VS stint, she wore three fantasy bras.
 Klum bid adieu to Victoria’s Secret in 2010 as one of the top-tiered angels with a vast repertoire and fortune.

 However, there was no slowing down for her.
 Klum continued to build her soaring empire with different fashion campaigns and television programmes.
 She hosted Project Runway between 2004 and 2007.
-According to Forbes, Klum earned “maybe USD 1.3 million a year as host and USD 350,000 as executive producer.”
+According to Forbes, Klum earned “maybe USD 1.3 million (INR 10 crore approx.) a year as host and USD 350,000 (INR 2 crore approx.) as executive producer.”

-In 2008, the publication also reported that Klum made nearly USD 2.5 million per year from hosting Germany’s Next Top Model and took a share from the winners’ deals.
+In 2008, the publication also reported that Klum made nearly USD 2.5 million (INR 20 crore approx.) per year from hosting Germany’s Next Top Model and took a share from the winners’ deals.
 Two years later, she starred in The Devil Wears Prada (2006).

 View this post on Instagram

 Heidi Klum is also a judge on America’s Got Talent.
 She appeared from seasons 8 to 13, took a break the following year and was back for season 15.
-Hello! reports she makes around USD 3 million per season.
+Hello! reports she makes around USD 3 million (INR 24 crore approx.) per season.

-In 2017, Klum made a whopping USD 21 million from her own clothing line Heidi Klum Intimates and brand deals with the likes of Volkswagen, McDonald’s and H&M. She topped the figure in 2020 with USD 39 million on the back of shows as well as reality competitions Making the Cut and Queen of Drags Germany.
+In 2017, Klum made a whopping USD 21 million (INR 174 crore approx.) from her own clothing line Heidi Klum Intimates and brand deals with the likes of Volkswagen, McDonald’s and H&M. She topped the figure in 2020 with USD 39 million (INR 324 crore approx.) on the back of shows as well as reality competitions Making the Cut and Queen of Drags Germany.

-According to Celebrity Net Worth, Heidi Klum has a net worth of USD 160 million, as of August 2023.
-She owns a Bel-Air mansion worth USD 9.8 million and a New York penthouse worth USD 5.1 million.
+According to Celebrity Net Worth, Heidi Klum has a net worth of USD 160 million (INR 1,330 crore approx.), as of August 2023.
+She owns a Bel-Air mansion worth USD 9.8 million (INR 81 crore approx.) and a New York penthouse worth USD 5.1 million (INR 42 crore approx.).

-Plus, did you know her legs are insured for USD 1.2 million and USD 1 million?
+Plus, did you know her legs are insured for USD 1.2 million (INR 9 crore approx.) and USD 1 million (INR 8 crore approx.)?

 Gisele Bündchen